Video. There’s no better way to bring your travel memories to life than to have a well composed video to support your story.

 If you are shooting a video for a company, first ask to see if they require releases.

-If you are shooting a video independently but with the intent of selling it to an established company, I’d recommend you plan on obtaining releases… just to be safe.
+When you are shooting a video independently but with the intent of selling it to an established company, I’d recommend you plan on obtaining releases… just to be safe.

 For locations, you should talk to the owner (restaurant, store, hotel or owned property) or tourism board (National Park, festivals, etc.) to get permission in advance of your shoot date.

-For your own protection, have them sign a location release.
+Have them sign a location release.
 (An example is here – just adjust the details to reflect your project.)

 Note: For some locations, especially National Parks, they may require you to pay a permit fee to shoot, depending on where your video will be published.